hbctraining/Intro-to-R/lessons/06_advR-matching.md

 ![matching5](../img/match4-idx.png)

-Now, we can just use the indexes to reorder the elements of the `second` vector to be in the same positions as the matching elements in the `first` vector:
+Now, we can just use the indices to reorder the elements of the `second` vector to be in the same positions as the matching elements in the `first` vector:

 ```r
 second[reorder_idx]  # Reordering the second vector to match the order of the first vector